 Because ketamine is a Schedule III drug (more on this below), doctors are unable to prescribe ketamine to be used at home.
-However, they are able to use it clinically if under direct supervision by a licensed medical professional [LINK].
+However, they are able to use it legally if under direct supervision by a licensed medical professional.

 Although specific requirements vary by state, with a medical license and a controlled substance license, medical practitioners are able to administer ketamine in therapeutic uses.
 The dosage and mode of administration also vary; health practitioners need appropriate training and certification to administer intravenous (IV) or intramuscular (IM) infusion ketamine, but requirements around ketamine lozenges are less stringent.

 Ketamine is the only psychedelic substance currently approved for legal psychedelic assisted therapy, although psilocybin and MDMA are sure to follow suit.
 Recent studies indicate that both LSD and psilocybin not only produce antidepressant effects similar to ketamine, but their results are likely more persistent and long-term.
 LSD, among many other psychedelics, is currently undergoing clinical trials.

 Research into the mental health benefits of psychedelics is abundant, and MDMA and psilocybin have both been designated “breakthrough therapies” by the FDA, meaning that they’re well on their way to be used legally in therapy.